Do Panic Attacks Really Come Out of the Blue?

 A study from 2011 by Moitra and others (Journal of Affective Disorders, 2011 Nov; 134[1-3]: 373–376) adds a lot of credence to this opinion.
 The study results showed that, instead of an immediate reaction, stressful life events (SLEs) in patients with PD can cause a gradual, but steady, increase in panic symptoms over time.

 The investigators noted that they expected to find that panic symptoms would spike immediately after a stressful event and then taper off, but this was not the case.
-In analysis of more than 400 patients with PD from the Harvard/Brown Anxiety Research Program study, panic symptoms worsened progressively over 3 months after participants experienced specific SLEs, including such events as serious family discord or being fired.
+In an analysis of more than 400 patients with PD from the Harvard/Brown Anxiety Research Program study, panic symptoms worsened progressively over three months after participants experienced specific SLEs, including such events as serious family discord or being fired.

 I find that many patients with panic disorder are in the middle of ongoing repetitive dysfunctional family interactions.
 If the doctor does not specifically ask about them, patients are unlikely to bring them up.
 In these cases, just medicating them without a psychotherapy referral for the underlying problems (not just the symptoms) should be considered a gross disservice to the patient.